 Bakes and Baking

 Another prepare ahead lunch, something like tuna pasta bake or vegetable bakes can be eaten both hot or cold at work.

 And some homemade muffins or biscuits or slice make morning tea a little more exciting without trekking to the vending machine.

 The great thing about fruit is that it comes in its own packaging and can make a nice ‘dessert’ after lunch.

 These are great to keep at your desk or in your pocket for a healthy and cheap snack.
 An alternative is the humble muesli bar, either purchased or made at home.

-Lunch doesn’t have to be boring or difficult.
-With a little planning and preparation, you can save money and enjoy a tasty lunch everyday.
+Bringing your lunch to work doesn’t have to be boring or difficult.
+With a little planning, preparation and some work lunch ideas for inspiration, you can save money and enjoy a tasty lunch everyday.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.